Little Stars Nursery

 Is there a sample menu that we can look at?

-We can tailor the menu according to the child's needs and dietary requirements.
+The menu can be customised to cater to children's dietary requirements and preferences.
 Our nursery has been a part of Eat Better Start Better program by the local authority since 2013.
-We collaborate closely with professionals to ensure that children get a healthy start in our facility.
+We collaborate closely with professionals to ensure children get a healthy start in our facility.
 Please check out the links below for additional information on the Hackney programs that Little Stars Nursery looks forward to.

 BEST START WITH HENRY